Punktum-dk/epp-service-specification/README.md

 The example is obsolete and will be replaced with post implementation of the domain renew command (see below).

-Do note that the billing contact, is displayed if the authenticated user has privilege to see this user.
-For now this is for the billing-contact, admin/proxy or registrant roles on the domain.
+Do note that the billing contact and admin/proxy is displayed if the authenticated user has privilege to see this user.
+The registrant role information for the domain is public available.

 Example: